nollanr1/FingerPaintr/README.md

 * Custom blank canvas *colors*, so you can have a starting color other than #FFFFFF.
 If you want it.
 * A way to directly overwrite images in your gallery — currently, the only options are to upload to images and delete old ones, but the ability to directly overwrite an old image with a modified one would be nice.
 * Patching that leak?
 Currently, whenever you download an image, the program leaks.
 The leak disappears when you refresh or go to another page, but it's the principle of the thing.
+* Overhauling the drawing code for tablet support!
+The current version was built with the assumption you'd have a mouse - so while it *works* on a tablet, you can only draw one line at a time, and if you get at a point where the canvas fills the whole screen, you'll be stuck, since you have no way to scroll away.
+A way to fix this would be *either* multi-finger touch enables movement instead of drawing (which means no multi-finger drawing), *or* an on-screen widget that users can tap to escape the canvas (which would take up screen real estate, but allow for users to draw more than one line at once, which is the real spirit of finger painting.)

 ## Lessons Learned: